OcelotBabou/Quartz/content/5-Factions/Church of Statera.md

 ### 4. **Leadership and Structure**

-The Church of Statera is led by the Praesul Staterae, a role that not only denotes spiritual leadership but also significant political influence within New Birania and beyond.
-The current Praesul Staterae, Konrad Mercina, has been instrumental in elevating the Church's status to that of a co-ruler of New Birania, effectively making it a central pillar in the governance of the realm.
+The Church of Statera is led by the [[Praesul Staterae]], a role that not only denotes spiritual leadership but also significant political influence within New Birania and beyond.
+The current Praesul Staterae, [[Konrad Mercina]], has been instrumental in elevating the Church's status to that of a co-ruler of New Birania, effectively making it a central pillar in the governance of the realm.
+Supporting the Praesul is the Council of Balance, comprised of high-ranking clerics who manage the Church’s affairs across different regions.
+Each member is responsible for ensuring that regional practices adhere to the central doctrines while allowing for minor adaptations that respect local traditions and cultures.

 ### 5. **Culture and Beliefs**